Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Background of Distributed ML and the Paper Structure

 \subsubsection{Split Learning}

-Split learning, as a type of distributed deep learning \cite{vepakomma2018split,vepakomma2018no,vepakomma2019reducing,gupta2018distributed}, has an another name of split neural network (SplitNN).
+Split learning, as a type of distributed deep learning \cite{vepakomma2018split,vepakomma2018no,vepakomma2019reducing,gupta2018distributed}, has another name of split neural network (SplitNN).
 Similar to FL, split learning is effective when data uploading is not available because of privacy and legal restrictions.
-In the SplitNN, each participants first trains a NN till a predefined layer, called the cut layer, and then transmits the output of the cut layer to the server.
+In the SplitNN, each participant first trains a NN until a predefined layer, called the cut layer, and then transmits the output of the cut layer to the server.
 Upon receiving the outputs, a central server will continue training the rest layers.
 Then, the loss function value is calculated and back-propagated to the participant.
-When receiving the feedbacks, the participant continues the back-propagation until the network finishes training.
+When receiving the feedback, the participant continues the back-propagation until the network finishes training.
 In Fig.~\ref{fig:split learning}, we show a combination of FL and split learning, where the logits are shared and aggregated at a centralized server.

-The computational and communication costs on the client-side are reduced in split learning because part of the network is processed locally.
-In addition, instead of transmitting the raw data, the activation function of the cut layer is uploaded to the server, while has a relatively smaller size.
-Some experimental results show that split learning has higher performances and fewer costs than FL over figure classification tasks, i.e., CIFAR-100 datasets, using Resnet-50 architectures for hundreds of clients based setups \cite{vepakomma2018split}.
-However, it needs further explanations on the how the split learning works and make decisions, which is linked to the trust of distributed networks, especially in the health area \cite{DBLP:journals/corr/abs-1812-00564}.
+The computational and communication costs on the client side are reduced in split learning because part of the network is processed locally.
+In addition, instead of transmitting the raw data, the activation function of the cut layer is uploaded to the server, which has a relatively smaller size.
+Some experimental results show that split learning has higher performances and fewer costs than FL over figure classification tasks, i.e., CIFAR-100 datasets, using Resnet-50 architectures for hundreds of clients-based setups \cite{vepakomma2018split}.
+However, it needs further explanations on how split learning works and makes decisions, which is linked to the trust of distributed networks, especially in the health area \cite{vepakomma2018split}.